j3rrywan9/rust-study/docs/programming_rust.md

 Instead, they are stored using UTF-8, a variable-width encoding.
 Each ASCII character in a string is stored in one byte.
 Other characters take up multiple bytes.

+A `String` has a resizable buffer holding UTF-8 text.
+The buffer is allocated on the heap, so it can resize its buffer as needed or requested.
+You can think of a `String` as a `Vec<u8>` that is guaranteed to hold well-formed UTF-8; in fact, this is how `String` is implemented.

+A `&str` (pronounced "stir" or "string slice") is a reference to a run of UTF-8 text owned by someone else: it "borrows" the text.

+A string literal is a `&str` that refers to preallocated text, typically stored in read-only memory along with the program's machine code.

 ## Chapter 4.
 Ownership and Moves